-accurately accurately.
+accurately.
 Control Number Description of Controls Tests of Operating Effectiveness Results 5.1 Contribution and distribution transactions to be traded are flagged with a system status change from "EDIT" to "PROD" in the OmniDC application.
 Once these distribution and contribution transactions are completed, the system status is updated to "SUCCESSFUL".
 Inspected system configurations to determine if transactions to be traded have their system status changed from "EDIT" to "PROD" in the OmniDC application and the status of transactions gets updated to "SUCCESSFUL" once they are successfully processed.
 No exceptions noted.
-5.2 Transactions that require an unavailable price are placed in a system status of "HOLD" in the OmniDC application.
+5.2 Transactions that require prices that are not available are placed in a system status of "HOLD" and will not be processed that evening.
 Inspected system configurations to determine if transactions that require an unavailable price are placed in a system status of "HOLD" in the OmniDC application.
 No exceptions noted.
-5.3 Daily, the "Trading Checklist" is completed during the preparation of the trade Order files.
+5.3 Daily, the Trading Checklist is completed during the preparation of the trade order files.
 The checklist includes a requirement for reviewing and reconciling the total trades and dollar totals from the Order file.
 Inspected the Trading Checklist for a sample of days to determine if the checklist was completed by management.
 No exceptions noted.